1972 Brabham BT-38, Team Rondel F2

 This particular car is also in the rare position of having raced in period, non-championship, F1 races, potentially opening doors for the car to run in historic F1 events as well.

-Total restoration on chassis number 12’s original tub & suspension.
-Fresh alloy Cosworth 2.0 liter with Lucas 8 mm injection.
-New fuel cells, starter, exhaust, fire system, axles & CV joints.
+A full restoration was completed on chassis number 12’s original tub & suspension several years ago.
+It has a fresh alloy Cosworth 2.0 liter with Lucas 8 mm injection.
+New starter, exhaust, axles & CV joints.
 New clutch, hoses, gauges, etc. Spares include wheels, gears, etc.